MattAndrewsUSA/audio-loader/src/docs/CreatingACapacitorPlugin.md

 Summary of Changes in this _loadAudioFiles:

-1. Import Added: import { MyAudioLoader } from 'my-audio-loader';
+1. Import Added: import { AudioLoader } from 'audio-loader';

-2. Native iOS Block Changed: Instead of using Filesystem.readFile, it now calls await MyAudioLoader.loadBundledSound({ filename: filename });.
+2. Native iOS Block Changed: Instead of using Filesystem.readFile, it now calls await AudioLoader.loadBundledSound({ filename: filename });.

 3. Data Conversion: It takes the base64Data returned by the plugin and converts it to an ArrayBuffer using atob and Uint8Array.